microsoft/genaiscript/docs/src/content/docs/reference/cli/commands.md

 List available tests in workspace

 Options:
-  --groups <groups...>  groups to include or exclude.
-Use :! prefix to exclude -h, --help            display help for command
+  -g, --groups <groups...>  groups to include or exclude.
+Use :! prefix to
+                            exclude
+  -h, --help                display help for command
 ```

 ### `test view`